-Assistant Professor of Music
+Associate Professor of Music

-ethnomusicology, music of Bali
+Ethnomusicology, music of Bali

 - M315 Scales Fine Arts Center

-I am an Assistant Professor of Music at Wake Forest University specializing in ethnomusicology and an affiliate faculty member at the North Carolina School of the Arts (UNCSA).
+I am an Associate Professor of Music at Wake Forest University (WFU) specializing in ethnomusicology and an affiliate faculty member at the North Carolina School of the Arts (UNCSA).
 A graduate of Florida State University (Ph.D.
 2013, M.M.
 2009) and The University of Chicago (B.A.
 2007), I was previously Visiting Instructor in Ethnomusicology and Director of World Music at Emory University (2013-2014).
-At Wake Forest, I teach courses in world and popular musics and direct the Balinese gamelan, Gamelan Giri Murti.
+At Wake Forest, I teach courses in world, Asian, and popular music and direct the Balinese gamelan, Gamelan Giri Murti.
 I embrace my role as a teacher-scholar through incorporating my research into my teaching and providing hands-on opportunities for my students to experience music and culture.